leovoel/BeautifulDiscord/README.md

 will be placed wherever the Discord app resources are found, which is not a very convenient location.

+**NOTE:** Discord has to be running for this to work in first place.
+The script works by scanning the active processes and looking for the Discord ones.

+(yes, this also means you can fool the program into trying to apply this to some random program named Discord)

 ```
 $ beautifuldiscord --css C:\mystuff\myown.css
 0: Found DiscordPTB.exe